ClojureBridge/tones/curriculum/01-piano-chords.md

 which took a while to finish.

 When it completed, hey listen, music!
-Familiar melody of "Twinkle Little Star" came out from Meg's computer.
+The familiar melody of "Twinkle Twinkle Little Star" came out from Meg's computer.

 Meg moved the cursor right next to `(twinkle)` and evaluated this line by hitting
 <kbd>Cmd</kbd> + <kbd>Enter</kbd>
 (or <kbd>Ctrl</kbd> + <kbd>Enter</kbd>).
 Again, she heard the music.
-It was the first part of "Twinkle Little Star" played by a piano.
+It was the first part of "Twinkle Twinkle Little Star" played by a piano.

 > On `lein repl`, start up repl at the top tones directory.